tpku/yrgopelago/README.md

 19. script.js:16, 21, 26 - (features.php) Similar problem here. #room-1, #room-2 and #room-3 are called upon to have classes added/removed, but the HTML doesn't exist on features.php.

     All in all, your code is BEAUTIFUL, and I had to really nit-pick to find things that didn't appear near to 100%.
 The work with the API-code is amazing, and I really wish I could do things like that. :)

     But at the same time, and I can't put my finger exactly at what it is, it feels like the code overall could be simplified a bit.
-Maybe more of of all database-connecions themselves could be put into functions (functions in functions, so to say), or maybe more of the processes of comparing data could be shortened or simplified?
+Maybe more of of all database-connections themselves could be put into functions (functions in functions, so to say), or maybe more of the processes of comparing data could be shortened or simplified?
 I can't give a good, precise anwer myself, unfortunately.

     But apart from that, great f***ing work!
+It was a blast spending these hours reading your code. :)